 - Model text 2 - Panto Time!

 This model text recounts the day a theatre group came to school to perform a pantomime.
-It can be read and annotated by pupils.
+Pupils can read and annotate this.

 - Recount writing sheet

 A PDF containing success criteria that pupils can use to support their writing.
-It includes examples of when capital letters should be used, subordinating conjunctions and past tense verbs
+This includes examples of when you should use capital letters, subordinating conjunctions and past tense verbs

 - Sequencing cards